shoc Legal Disclaimer, Data Protection, Impressum

 Using our contact form

 You can use a contact form to get in touch with us.
-To do this, we require the following information:
+The data send by the contact form (name, subject, address, content) will be stored in our email software.

 We only use this data to be able to answer your contact request in the best and most personal way possible.
 The processing of this data is therefore required for the performance of pre-contractual measures or is in our legitimate interest.